- Make yourself aware of any updates to the rules.

 Mash Up – Saturday

-The course is approximately 15km long with 3 mainly downhill timed stages.
-You can ride the stages in any order, any number of times within the notified time limit, typically 4 to 5 hours.
+The course is approximately 20km long with 3 mainly downhill timed stages plus the power stage.
+You can ride the stages in any order, any number of times within the notified time limit, typically 5 hours.
 The liaison between stages is not timed so you can ride at your leisure and catch up with your pals.
 The stages are technical and steep.
 Please note this event is not suitable for beginners.
-Your fastest times on each of the 3 stages are added together to form your overall time.
+Your fastest times on each of the 3 stages plus the power stage are added together to form your overall time.

 Classic – Sunday

 The course is approximately 25km long with 5 mainly downhill timed stages.
-You must ride the stages in numerical order from 1 to 5 and a cut off time still applies, typically 4 to 5 hours.
+You must ride the stages in numerical order from 1 to 6 and a cut off time still applies, typically 6 hours.
 The liaison between stages is not timed so you can ride at your leisure and catch up with your pals.
 The stages are technical and steep.
 Please note this event is not suitable for beginners.
-Your 5 stage times are added together to form your overall time.
+Your 6 stage times are added together to form your overall time.
 There are no second chances, 1 run and done!

 - Liaison stages are not timed and do not count for the overall standing.

 - This course is marked with signs, and some sections double taped, otherwise riders must follow the trail.

 - If a competitor exits the stage course, they must re-enter the same point and restore the tape as they found it.

 - If three or more riders report another rider cutting a stage course, an investigation shall be conducted.

 - Please note this event is not suitable for beginners.

 - Each rider receives a timing chip on the morning of the event, which must be worn on their wrist.

 - Riders can start as soon as they reach the beginning of the stage, there are no start times or running order.